-The Resettlement, Asylum and Migration Policy (RAMP) project works with a diverse network of politicians and other leaders seeking to re-imagine a world-class migration system for a successful and integrated Britain.
-Working across party and sector, we help those with the power to make decisions around Resettlement, Asylum and Migration Policy to find practical and innovative solutions to some of the most pressing challenges facing Britain.
+The Refugee, Asylum and Migration Policy (RAMP) project works with a diverse network of politicians and other leaders seeking to re-imagine a world-class migration system for a successful and integrated Britain.
+Working across party and sector, we help those with the power to make decisions around Refugee, Asylum and Migration Policy to find practical and innovative solutions to some of the most pressing challenges facing Britain.

 RAMP is supported by the Barrow Cadbury Fund (company number 00503137), Fragomen LLP, the Paul Hamlyn Foundation, and Unbound Philanthropy and Family Office.